telefonicaid/kafnus-connect/doc/technical_configuration.md

 ---

-### 4. Custom SMT – HeaderRouter
+### 4. Custom SMTs

-Path: `plugins/header-router`
+Path: `src/kafnus-connect-smt/`

+Kafnus includes a suite of custom Kafka Connect **Single Message Transforms (SMTs)** that encapsulate connector-specific routing and namespace resolution logic, keeping persistence configuration entirely within Kafka Connect and independent from upstream producers.

+---

+#### **4.1 HeaderRouter (JDBC Sink)**

-`HeaderRouter` is a custom Kafka Connect **Single Message Transform (SMT)** that dynamically computes the **destination schema and table name** for sink connectors based on NGSI metadata and a configurable SQL datamodel.
+`HeaderRouter` is a custom Kafka Connect **Single Message Transform (SMT)** that dynamically computes the **destination schema and table name** for JDBC sink connectors based on NGSI metadata and a configurable SQL datamodel.

 This SMT centralizes all SQL routing logic inside Kafka Connect, removing the need for upstream components to precompute physical table names.

----

-### 🔧 Core Configuration
+##### 🔧 Core Configuration

 Minimal required configuration: